rickballard/CoCivium/docs/drafts/README.next.md

 ## Inspiration / Onboarding for humans first

-- **Being Noname** — a gentle, human-centric onramp to CoCivium’s spirit and practice.
+- **Being Noname** — a gentle, human-centric onramp to CoCivium™’s spirit and practice.
   → [Read the essay](./docs/onboarding/Being-Noname.md) *(todo)*

 - **FAQ** — short answers to common “Do I need to code?” and “What if I only have 5 minutes?” questions.